tapan-samal/Interview-Questions/JS-Questions.md

 Create a function that takes a JavaScript Date object and a year as input and sets the date to the same day and month but in the specified year.
 10. Task: Calculate Age
 Write a function that takes a JavaScript Date object representing a birthdate as input and returns the age of the person as of the current date.

+<-------------React Interview Questions----------->
+1. Create a React component that includes a textarea.
+Display the count of characters entered in real-time below the textarea.
+2. In React write a component that accepts props that contains an array called data that contains integers.
+The output from the component needs to display the data arm in numerical order.
+3. Write a React component that receives an array of strings as a prop and renders an unordered list () containing list items () for each string in the array.
+4. In React write a component that displays a number and a button.
+When that button is pressed the number is increased by 3.